 Beaufort has all the charm you’d expect from a quaint Southern seaside town.
 Freshwater meets saltwater for a scenic setting surrounded by sparkling bays.
-Beaufort feels trapped in time as gnarled oaks draped in Spanish moss line the city streets.
+Beaufort feels trapped in time as gnarled oaks draped in Spanish moss line the city streets and old-time Beaufort SC restaurants are on every corner.
 Visitors can explore the town’s rich history through amazing examples of antebellum architecture.

 It’s ideal for breakfast, lunch, or of course, everyone’s favorite indulgence, a beautiful brunch.
 You’ll be hard-pressed to find a better Lowcountry dish than the shrimp and grits served here.
 Their burger is a thing of juicy beauty as well.
 Enjoy this festive diner space and their fantastic fares as it’s certainly one of the best Beaufort, SC restaurants.

 Red Rooster Cafe serves up classic American comfort foods with a savory Southern flair.
 It’s hard to miss with the metal rooster statue standing right out front, and he may even be festively dressed depending on the season.
 It’s a cozy and kitschy spot that has you feeling comfortably at home as soon as you walk in.

 Often bustling with locals who know each other, it’s a great way to start your day with breakfast in Beaufort.
 Expect tasty plates no matter what you order but without any fancy frills.
 Try the Chicken and Waffles, Crab Benedict, or Grandma’s Biscuits and Gravy for a true Southern feast.

 Wren Bistro & Bar